trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

 1. Compile the contract to check any errors.

-   > Note : don't forget to check that Docker is running for taqueria.
+   > Note: don't forget to check that Docker is running for taqueria.

    ```bash
    npm i